eibenp/homebridge-gree-airconditioner/README.md

 ```
 * name - Unique name of the platform plugin
 * platform - **GREEAirConditioner** (fixed name, it identifies the plugin)
-* port - free UDP port (homebridge will use this port for network communication; it is recommended to select a port which is not used and the next 256 ports are also available because devices will be bound to a separate port based on the last part of the device's IPv4 address and the port specified in the configuration)
+* port - free UDP port (homebridge will use this port for network communication; it is recommended to select a port which is not used and the next 256 ports are also available because devices will be bound to a separate port based on the last part of the device's IPv4 address and the port specified in the configuration; valid values: 1025 - 65279)
 * scanAddress - local network broadcast address (some network knowledge is required to determine this address; in many cases its default value is 192.168.1.255)
 * scanCount - number of retries for locating devices on the network (minimum 3 retries have to be specified)
 * scanTimeout - time period in seconds between device query retries